Spontaneous Symmetry Breaking for Extreme Vorticity and Strain in the 3D Navier-Stokes Equations: Introduction and Motivation

-This paper is organised as follows: We will discuss the instanton approach, as applied to the NSE, in section~\ref{sec:instantons-3d-navier} by first introducing the instanton formalism in section~\ref{sec:instantons-3d-navier}~\ref{sec:acti-minim-inst} in general and subsequently applying it to the NSE in section~\ref{sec:instantons-3d-navier}~\ref{sec:instanton-eq-nse-obsv}, where we also explain our conditioning on vorticity and strain.
+This paper is organised as follows: We discuss the instanton approach, as applied to the NSE, in section~\ref{sec:instantons-3d-navier} by first introducing the instanton formalism in section~\ref{sec:instantons-3d-navier}~\ref{sec:acti-minim-inst} in general and subsequently applying it to the NSE in section~\ref{sec:instantons-3d-navier}~\ref{sec:instanton-eq-nse-obsv}, where we also explain our conditioning on vorticity and strain.
 The numerical implementation of the corresponding optimisation problem is discussed in section~\ref{sec:instantons-3d-navier}~\ref{sec:numerical-procedure}.
 In section~\ref{sec:results}~\ref{sec:extr-vort-events} we show the most likely configuration for extreme vorticity events as obtained by the numerical solution of the instanton problem.
-In section~\ref{sec:results}~\ref{sec:extr-stra-events} we show the same for extreme strain events.
+Section~\ref{sec:results}~\ref{sec:extr-stra-events} presents analogous results for extreme strain events.
 We will discuss the implication of these results on the likelihood and PDF tail scaling in section~\ref{sec:results}~\ref{sec:extr-event-prob} and then conclude with section~\ref{sec:conclusion}.
 The supplemental material of this paper includes additional, detailed information on the numerical optimisation methods that have been used to generate the results of this paper.